titisan/ldap_exporter/README.md

 whitelistEntryNames | A list of [LDAP entries](https://tools.ietf.org/html/rfc4512#section-2.3) to query.
 The list is used in the LDAP search filter.
 Defaults to all "(objectClass=*)". blacklistEntryNames | A list of [LDAP entries](https://tools.ietf.org/html/rfc4512#section-2.3) to not query.
 Takes precedence over `whitelistObjectNames`.
-Defaults to none. extraAttributesToReturn | Extra attributes to return, by default only `monitorCounter`, `monitorOpInitiated`, `monitorOpCompleted` and `monitoredInfo` attributes are used to get metrics. rules    | A list of rules to apply in order, processing stops at the first matching rule.
+Defaults to none. extraAttributesToReturn | Extra attributes to return, by default only `monitorCounter`, `monitorOpInitiated`, `monitorOpCompleted` and `monitoredInfo` attributes are used to get metrics. rules    | A list of rules to apply in order, processing stops at the first matching rule (see continue option).
 Attributes that aren't matched aren't collected.
 If not specified, defaults to collecting everything in the default format. pattern  | Regex pattern to match against each LDAP entry.
 The pattern is not anchored.
 Capture groups can be used in other options.
 Defaults to matching everything. name     | The metric name to set.
 Capture groups from the `pattern` can be used.
 If not specified, the default format will be used.
 If it evaluates to empty, processing of this attribute stops with no output. value    | Value for the metric.
 Static values and capture groups from the `pattern` can be used.
 If not specified the scraped LDAP entry value will be used.